How to set up a new government campaign online

 You need to factor in a minimum of 5 working days for a final GCS review, depending on the final site presented (a more complex multi-page site will take longer to review and change).
 Your campaign will only be approved to go live by GCS once the changes are completed.

-Testing the site once live : you should factor in an additional 1 day to test the site is working properly, in a quiet period before you start driving traffic to the site – especially if you are using paid advertising.
+Testing the site once live: you should factor in a minimum of an additional 1 day to test the site is working properly, in a quiet period before you start driving traffic to the site – and we would advise testing the site over several days, if you are using paid advertising.

 Finally, GCS require an email in confirmation from your Head of Digital Communications (or equivalent) that the final version has been viewed and quality assessed by them.